yb-cmd/DataStreamingModule/README.md

 # DataStreamingModule

+**ver1.0 :**

-A model for data streaming that can used in Big-Data scenarios.
+A model for data streaming that can be used in Big-Data scenarios.

 The mock data of this project was made to suit the template of ordinary e-shops, hence this project has adapt to it accordingly.
 The model should be able to deal with data streaming for online stores and e-shops as it was designed to deal with data came in the forms of JSON and from relational database.